Pre-load & RAPs

-The preload can be adjusted with an electric Remote Adjustable Preload (RAP) or a manual RAP.
-The electric RAP typically comes with the RoadWing and is part of the set-up on the Honda Gold Wing.
+One of the benefits of the RoadWing is that you can adjust the pre-load without having to jack up the bike and wrench on the shock.
+The pre-load can be adjusted with an electric Remote Adjustable Pre-load (RAP) or a manual RAP.
+The electric RAP is part of the set-up on the Honda Gold Wing.
+Most times the electric RAP comes with the shock.

 Below is an image created by Chris Jones with the set-up of the harness that he created and offers for sale.
 You can build your own, if desired.